 Physical Education starts as young as birth, in the name of Physical Development in the Early Years Foundation Stage Framework.
 This is where the child will focus on their balance and different ways of movement, i.e., running, skipping, jumping etc. As well as throwing, catching, kicking and the lead up to being able to hold tools correctly.
-By the end of Reception, the aim is for children to show good co-ordination and control in both small and large movements, move confidently in a range of ways and handle equipment and tools effectively ready for the transition to Year One.
+By the end of Reception, the aim is for children to show good co-ordination and control in both gross motor and fine motor skills, move confidently in a range of ways and handle equipment and tools effectively ready for the transition into Year One.